Chapter 5

 ...

-As Structuralism explains, all users of language constantly encounter these semi-abstract generic signifiers; and they are thus engaged (usually without knowing it) in at least some significant degree of practical pataphysics; although as Johnson explains they often never find a
+As Structuralism explains, all users of language (or other semiotics) constantly encounter these semi-abstract generic signifiers; and they are thus engaged (usually without knowing it) in at least some significant degree of practical pataphysics; although as Johnson explains they often never find a

 ...